soaglobalguides/soaglobalguides.github.io/docs/NMCounter.md

 Neither of the time adjustment 2 buttons (⑧) are used in Global at the current time, but the left one is used to manually trigger Gigas if the switch in (⑤) is not used, and the right one is used to manually trigger Chimera if the switch in (⑥) is not used.

 Finally, the left cancel button (⑨) is used to instantly stop the current Nightmare timer, freeing the Nightmare cast button.
-The button will sometimes get stuck, especially after shorter cast nightmares (60 seconds or less), so use it then, or if you make a mistake.
+The button will sometimes get stuck, especially after shorter cast nightmares (60 seconds or shorter), so use it then, or if you make a mistake.
 The right button cancels the Demon timer.

 ## Simple Controller